Quick Facts about Thingyan

 Thingyan is Myanmar’s New Year Water Festival (also known as Songkran in Thailand) and falls around mid-April.
 It is a Buddhist festival celebrated over a period of four days, culminating in the New Year.
 The splashing and throwing of water signifies a washing away of sins and bad luck from the past year, a cleansing in preparation for the new year.

 We flew into Mandalay a few days before Thingyan was scheduled to begin so we could get in some sightseeing before the city shut down.
-We went to the palace, the snake temple, the bamboo bridge and to see the largest book in the world before the water festival began and these were all good places to visit.
+We went to the palace, the snake temple, the teak bridge and to see the largest book in the world before the water festival began and these were all good places to visit.
 As we suspected, once the festival started, most of the city was closed.

 On the first day of the festival, Tim and I walked down to the Palace.
 We knew to put everything in watertight bags (Ziplocs) and numerous vendors were selling waterproof phone cases along the way.
 We had a cheap, waterproof GoPro knock-off that we’d picked up at a 7-11 in Thailand just for occasions like this.
 In retrospect, I wish we had sprung for the real GoPro and gotten better pics and footage.
 I left the ‘good’ compact and not waterproof camera back at the hotel.

 It’s Thingyan – You’re Going to Get Wet